LeonDWong/notes/uri-resolution.md

 Within a representation with a well defined base URI of: http://a/b/c/d;p?q

-a relative reference is transformed to its target URI as follows:
+A relative reference is transformed to its target URI as follows:
 "g:h"           =  "g:h"
 "g"             =  "http://a/b/c/g"
 "./g"           =  "http://a/b/c/g"